-The average results discussed earlier conceal that merit judgments are vastly heterogeneous.
-In the next step, I therefore estimate a structural model of merit views to assess the prevalence of different merit views in the population.
-The model builds on a simple theoretical framework that I sketch in the introductory Section 2 and thus brings the study's argument full circle.
-I distinguish between four distinct merit views: comparable choice meritocrats, actual choice meritocrats, libertarians, and egalitarians.
-"Comparable choice meritocrats" hold workers accountable for the counterfactual effort choices that workers would make in identical, comparable circumstances, but - in line with the reduced-form results - potentially discount this counterfactual when it is unknown and uncertain.
-"Actual choice meritocrats" reward workers proportional to their actual effect choices, even if these choices are endogenous to external circumstances.
-"Libertarians" accept any inequality and do not redistribute.
-Lastly, "egalitarians" think that the workers always deserve equal payments.
+In the third step, I shed light on the rich heterogeneity in merit judgments hidden behind the average results.
+I estimate a behavioral structural model of fairness views that organizes the reduced-form evidence and assesses the prevalence of different merit views in the population (Della Vigna, 2018).
+The model distinguishes between two meritocratic fairness views: "comparable choice meritocrats" and "actual choice meritocrats".
+Comparable choice meritocrats base their merit judgments on the counterfactual effort choices that workers would make in identical, comparable circumstances, but in line with the reduced-form results - potentially discount this counterfactual when it is unknown and uncertain.
+Actual choice meritocrats reward workers proportionally to their actual effort choices, even if these choices are endogenous to external circumstances.
 The estimated model classifies 26% of participants as comparable choice meritocrats.
-In line with the reduced-form results, I estimate that they fully neglect situational influence when the counterfactual is uncertain.
-Meanwhile, 37% of participants are classified as actual choice meritocrats, 23% as libertarians, and 14% as egalitarians.
-The results show that people hold fundamentally different merit views.
-Importantly, they also reveal that, even in a (counterfactual) world where counterfactual choices were known, only about 26% of individuals would compensate for disadvantageous situational influence.
-The prevailing meritocratic fairness ideal ignores the endogeneity of choices.
+In line with the reduced-form results, I estimate that they completely discount situational influence when the counterfactual is uncertain.
+Meanwhile, 37% of participants are classified as actual choice meritocrats.
+In addition, I estimate a share of 23% "libertarians" who accept any inequality and never redistribute and 14% "egalitarians" who think that the workers always deserve equal payment.
+The results show that people hold fundamentally different fairness views.
+Importantly, they also reveal that, even in a world where counterfactual choices are known, only about one-quarter of individuals would compensate for disadvantageous situational influences.

-Although the controlled experimental environment comes with the crucial advantage that the effect of interest is clearly and credibly identified, it also comes at a cost: It differs from many real-life settings that characterize the debate about merit, choices, and circumstances.
-To mitigate this concern, I run a vignette study (n = 1,222) showing that the insensitivity of merit judgments to the endogeneity of choices can also be observed in labor market and career choice scenarios.
+Although the controlled experimental environment comes with the crucial advantage that the effect of interest is credibly identified, it also comes at a cost: It differs from many real-life settings that characterize the debate about merit, choices, and circumstances.
+In the final, fourth step, I therefore run a vignette study showing that the insensitivity of merit judgments to circumstances' effect on choices can also be observed in real-world labor market and career choice scenarios.
 For instance, participants do not compensate a black employee who chooses not to work hard for a promotion but faces racial discrimination and has no chance of being promoted anyway.
 Likewise, they do not compensate a person who shows hardly any effort in his or her life but grew up in a discouraging environment with few opportunities and incentives to work hard.
-In both cases, the choice not to work hard legitimizes a highly unequal outcome, irrespective of the disadvantageous external situational influence.
+In both cases, the choice not to work hard legitimizes an unequal outcome, irrespective of the disadvantageous external situational influences.